Looking for a place to call home in the Greater Houston Area?

 An agent who is selling two or three homes a month likely is not going to have time for you.
 You want a real estate team that has the right person for the right part of your process to guide you through the home selling process.

-• Last year, we closed 77 units, ranging from the investor to the new home buyer to the resale home.
+• Last year, our team helped 168 families, ranging from the investor to the new home buyer to the resale home.
 We also handled the new rental of the homes our investors purchased.
 We are a full-service real estate group.

 4. How many homes did you close in my neighborhood?